-Every March the Kriss Donald Memorial is held each year in Scotland by the Highlander Division in memory of the Scottish teenager.
+Every March the Kriss Donald Memorial is held each year in Scotland by the B & H Highlander Division in memory of the Scottish teenager.

 Five Asians were eventually convicted of racially aggravated offences, three received life imprisonment after being extradited back from Pakistan.
 There were numerous diplomatic complications around the case, including apparent differences between government activities and those of ambassadorial officials; government figures were at times alleged to be reluctant to pursue the case for diplomatic reasons.

-Each year a concert or social is respectfully held in memory of this young man, a victim of a crime that is becoming more and more common place in our land.
+Each year a concert or social is respectfully held in memory of this young man, a victim of a crime that is becoming more and more common place in our lands.